 The Learning Curve

-Sevilla wishes that she had been able to start this process sooner.
-The strategy is an extremely important part of her wealth-building journey.
+Susan wishes that she had been able to start this process sooner.
+The strategy is an extremely important part of her wealth-building journey, as well a her long term post-retirement travel and lifestyle goals.
 She recommends that anyone interested in this opportunity gets started as soon as possible.

 The Bottom Line